clementpoh/logic/chapter2/README.md

 * Separate from the underlying philosophical assumptions, validity of logical     arguments can by recognised by their form.
 * We will cover the most basic formalisation of symbolic logic, Boolean Algebra, its conventions and how they differ from language.
-* With this knowledge, we will translate arguments in English into logic; and interpret logical formulas back into English.
+* We will translate arguments in English into logic; interpret logical       formulas back into English.

 We shall see how it's possible to mathematically establish some logical consequences of an argument, and its validity.